hope-yao/BEGAN-tensorflow/readme.md

-Tensorfow implementation of BEGAN with multi generators
+Tensorfow implementation of BEGAN with multi generators and multi-GPU support

 ## Purpose